voint/Global-Currency-Reserve/README.md

-diplexcoin Current Version
+Global-Currency-Reserve Current Version
 ===========================
 Version: 1.0.0.1

-diplexcoin Development Tree
+Global-Currency-Reserve Development Tree
 ===========================
 Developers work in their own trees, then submit pull requests when they think their feature or bug fix is ready.